EduJaviDG/StreetFighterLeague-MVC-UIKit-CoreData-/README.md

 Only the countries USA, Spain, Korea and Poland have a flag, if you enter another country only the country name will be shown.

-Also if you want a user image you must enter the link to the image, it is recommended that the image size does not exceed 256 x 256.
+Also if you want a user image you must enter the link to the image, it is recommended that the image size does not exceed 256 x 256 pixels.